nelvadas/microservices-with-openshift/lab4/README.md

  ![Use Case Pattern](https://github.com/nelvadas/microservices-with-openshift/blob/master/lab4/images/account-svc-circuit-breaker.png "Use Case Pattern")

-We will implement a local solution ( method getCustomerAccountListDegrade) that will be called whenever the main account getCustomerAccountList method is not available.
+We will implement a local solution *( method getCustomerAccountListDegrade)* that will be called whenever the * getCustomerAccountList * method is not available.i

-lab4 will be implemented in a new openshift project  **circuit-breaker**
+lab4 will be implemented in a new openshift project  **circuit-breaker** Connect to your openshift cluster and create it.

 ```
  oc new-project circuit-breaker